aws-neuron/aws-neuron-sdk/frameworks/torch/torch-neuronx/programming-guide/torch-neuronx-profiling-dev-guide.rst

 Setup
 ^^^^^

-Run the below steps to get started:
+Create a new working directory:

 ::

    mkdir simple_demo
    cd simple_demo

-   # this is where our code will be written
-   touch demo.py

-Here is the code for ``demo.py``:
+Save the following code as ``demo.py``:

 ::